sh51/haskell-calculus-solver/README.md

 To build the project run `stack build`.
 To test the project run `stack test`.

-To run the project run `stack exec haskell-calculus-solver-exe`.
+To run the project run `stack exec -- haskell-calculus-solver-exe`.
+To print the simplification steps, add the `-v` flag like `stack exec -- haskell-calculus-solver-exe -v`.

 The calculus solver takes an expression as input and outputs the steps taken to derive the expression.